-Events that will be returning for WOW "All of the events during are the 2002 Welcome Week are designed to President's Picnic, the dinner and welcome not just new students, street fair, Greek-Fest, Student Organization Fair and the second-annual Student Development Meet Murfreesboro.
+Events that will be returning for WOW 2002 are the President's Picnic, the dinner and street fair, Greek-Fest, Student Organ-ization Fair and the second-annual Meet Murfrees-boro.

-Other during the week

-include a stand-up comedy performance by Bill Bellamy, the outdoor movie, Meet the Parents, the Honors Challenge and the Volunteer Fair.
+Other events during the week include a standup comedy performance by Bill Bellamy, the outdoor movie, Meet the Parents, the Honors Challenge and the Volunteer Fair.